Saxon Kings Embroidery Project

 The ambition of our Seven Saxon Kings Embroidery project is to bring Kingston’s heritage alive and make it accessible and visible to Kingston residents and visitors.
 This project has the ambition to put Kingston on the map as the place to go to find out about Saxon history and to discover where modern England began.

 But we cannot achieve this vision alone.
 We need your support to ensure that Kingston’s Saxon heritage story resonates for generations to come.
-Please help us to raise the funds needed to complete this project by the year 2025.
-Every contribution, regardless of size, is deeply appreciated.
+Please help us to raise the funds needed for phase 2 of our project as we create education and interpretation resources for the panels.
 Donate here.

 More information: